-In July of 2016, Wells Fargo was the envy of many financial institutions.
-Relatively untarnished by the post-Recession ire directed at many of its peers, the company’s stock had surged 26% since the depths of financial crisis.
-Merely 15 percent of consumers felt negative sentiments towards the brand, while 60 percent viewed the brand positively.
+In July 2016, Wells Fargo was the envy of many financial institutions.
+Relatively untarnished by the post-recession ire directed at many of its peers, the company’s stock had surged 26% since the depths of the economic crisis.
+Only 15 percent of consumers felt negative sentiments toward the brand, while 60 percent viewed it positively.

-Two months later, in the wake of revelations of massive fake account fraud, those numbers had virtually reversed.
-In response, Wells Fargo CEO John Stumpf fired 5,300 employees he claimed had caused the scandal.
-“If they’re not going to do the thing that we ask them to do—put customers first, honor our vision and values—I don’t want them here,” he told reporters.
+Two months later, in the wake of massive fake account fraud revelations, those numbers had virtually reversed.
+In response, Wells Fargo CEO John Stumpf fired 5,300 employees, which he claimed had caused the scandal.
+“If they’re not going to do what we ask them to do—put customers first, honor our vision and values—I don’t want them here,” he told reporters.

-Stumpf’s attempt at shifting blame to low-level employees was roundly derided.
-The Wall Street Journal called it a “Textbook Case of Botched Crisis Management,” and Senator Elizabeth Warren described Stumpf’s approach as “gutless leadership.”
+Stumpf’s attempt to shift blame to low-level employees was roundly derided.
+The Wall Street Journal called it a “Textbook Case of Botched Crisis Management,” and Senator Elizabeth Warren described it as “gutless leadership.”

-While the case of Wells Fargo is exceptional in scope, it’s not the only brand to recently fall woefully short of achieving consumer confidence.
-Despite vast marketing and P.R. resources, many brands make damaging mistakes in their attempts to cultivate (or restore) the trust of customers.
-Indeed, recent research suggests that brand trust is under siege across the globe.
+While Wells Fargo’s case is exceptional in scope, it’s not the only brand that recently fell woefully short of achieving consumer confidence.
+Despite vast marketing and PR resources, many brands make damaging mistakes in their attempts to cultivate (or restore) customer trust.
+Indeed, recent research suggests that brand trust is under siege worldwide.

 But why?